Free

 Conversations about creativity and ageing.

-A series of free conversations about creativity and ageing taking place on the set of Life Class.
-Company members will be joined by guest panelists to discuss themes that have emerged during the development of the production.
+These were a series of free conversations about creativity and ageing that took place on the set of Life Class.
+Company members were joined by guest panelists to discuss themes that emerged during the development of the production.

 Produced by 509 Arts in collaboration with BCB Radio.